shironeko1337/auto-img/README.md

 - [ ] Upload Vue component to npm.
 - [ ] React adapter.
 - [ ] Tests for React adapter.
+  - [ ] Passes prop correctly to webcomponent.
+  - [ ] Users can call web component functions by using a ref.
 - [ ] In demo page, add a demo for react component.
 - [ ] Upload React component to npm.
 - [ ] Setup CICD pipeline.